Adaptive Submodular Ranking and Routing: Introduction

-In this paper, we study an adaptive optimization problem in the setting described above which simultaneously generalizes many previously-studied problems such as optimal decision trees~\cite{HR76,KPB99,D01,CPRAM11,GNR10,CLS14}, equivalence class determination~\cite{GKR10,BBS12}, decision region determination~\cite{JCKKBS14} and submodular ranking~\cite{AG11,INZ12}.
-We obtain an algorithm with the best-possible approximation guarantee.
+In this paper, we study an abstract stochastic optimization problem in the setting described above which unifies and generalizes many previously-studied problems such as \emph{optimal decision trees} studied in \cite{HR76}, \cite{KPB99}, \cite{D01}, \cite{CPRAM11}, \cite{GNR17} and \cite{CLS14}, \emph{equivalence class determination} (see \cite{GKR10} and \cite{BBS12}), \emph{decision region determination} studied in \cite{JCKKBS14} and \emph{submodular ranking} studied in \cite{AG11} and \cite{INZ12}.
+We obtain an algorithm with the best-possible approximation guarantee in all these special cases.
+We also obtain the first approximation algorithms for some other natural problems that are captured by our framework, such as stochastic versions of knapsack cover and matroid basis with correlated distributions.
 Moreover, our algorithm is very simple to state and implement.
-We also present some preliminary experimental results which are promising.
+We also present experimental results on the optimal decision tree problem and our algorithm performs very well.

-Before defining the {\em adaptive submodular ranking} problem formally, we discuss two special cases with applications in active learning and search ranking.

-{\em Optimal Decision Trees.} This is a basic problem in active learning, which is also called entity identification.
-There are $m$ possible hypotheses with an {\em a priori} distribution \D on the true hypothesis $i^*$.
-The distribution \D is given by probabilities $\{p_i\}_{i=1}^m$ that sum to one.
-We can perform tests in order to distinguish between the hypotheses.
-Each test $e$ costs $c_e$ and is positive for a particular subset $T_e$ of hypotheses.
-We assume that $i^*$ can be identified by performing all tests.The goal in the optimal decision tree problem is to determine the true hypothesis $i^*$ at the minimum expected cost.
-Figure~\ref{fig:example}(a) shows an example with $3$ hypotheses, $7$ tests and probabilities $p_1=0.4,p_2=0.5,p_3=0.1$; the sets $S_1,S_2,S_3$ depict the positive tests for each hypothesis; the decision tree corresponds to a feasible adaptive solution with expected cost $1.5$.